 – Heat gun:

 you can use a heat gun or your hairdryer to melt the ice.
-The heat gun is suitable only for the metal pipes.
-The PVC pipe cannot withstand the temperature even as low as sixty degrees Celsius or one hundred and forty-degree Fahrenheit.
+The heat gun is suitable only for metal pipes.
+The PVC pipe cannot withstand a temperature even as low as sixty degrees Celsius or one hundred and forty-degree Fahrenheit.

 – Electric heat tape

 You can also use electric heat tape and apply it in a single layer along the length of your frozen pipeline.
 Now plug it into your wall outlet.
 It will warm up your pipeline.
 Never overlap the electrical heat tape, only apply it once in a spiral pattern.

 You can also use heat lamps, bare incandescent light bulbs, or space heaters near the frozen pipeline but make sure they are not touching it.
 Hang up a few blankets or tarps to trap the heat near the pipeline.

 A towel soaked in hot water is also helpful in thawing your pipelines.
 Boil some water.
 Put on a pair of rubber gloves.
 Soak the towel, ring it, wrap it around your pipe, and replace it every five to ten minutes.